Problems with Getting Older

 You can eat these spices in cooking or take them as a supplement.
 There are supplements that have both of these spices in the same preparation. *Eat lots of colorful fruits and vegetables, since the phytonutrients they contain will help fight inflammation.

 I hope this helps!
 I know this is a lot of information to absorb, and you don't need to make drastic changes all at once.
-There are some small things you can do, such as adding freshly ground flax seed to your daily diet and finding a supplement with turmeric and ginger.
+There are some small things you can do, such as adding freshly ground flax seed to your daily diet and finding a supplement or tea with turmeric and ginger.